16-311 Introduction to Robotics

 If you have never used MATLAB to manipulate an image, here is a sample file that you can run with basic image manipulation.
 First find a small .png image and save it in the same directory as this function.
 Then you can run the function with that image as the input.Python

 Python is one of the most common scripting languages for Robotics.
 For this assignment, you will be using Python 3 to create a basic program.
 If you don't already have Python 3 downloaded, you can download it from here: python.org/downloads.
 A quick reference can be found here: Python_Basics and full documentation can be found here: python.org/doc/.Websites

-First, you need to create the website document.
-You can create this using HTML with any text editor or create a document in another language (for example a Word Document) and convert it to HTML.
+You can create a website document using HTML with any text editor or create a document in another language (for example a Word Document) and convert it to HTML.
 This website provides an online editor and HTML tutorials: w3schools HTML Tutorial.

 After this, you need to put your HTML file online.
 CMU provides every student with webspace (CMU Personal or Course Pages).
 This tutorial was created by CMU students and provides good instructions for publishing your page through your CMU account: How To Publish Your Personal Website Using the Andrew File System.